Home / Reference

 The Model Context Protocol (MCP) is an open standard developed by Anthropic that defines how applications share context with large language models (LLMs).

-MCP extends the capabilities of apps like Claude Desktop, Cursor, or GitHub Copilot by feeding them OpenAPI schemas that describe tools or services, like Replicate’s HTTP API.
+MCP extends the capabilities of apps like Claude Desktop, Claude Code, Cursor, or GitHub Copilot by feeding them OpenAPI schemas that describe tools or services, like Replicate’s HTTP API.

 MCP lets you give natural language instructions to a language model, and it can discover and run APIs automatically on your behalf.